 4. Add another layer of wet soil (you may find it easier if this layer has more water added, think mud cake batter texture) and another layer of sphagnum moss.
 You will most likely need to wrap some string around the moss ball to keep it together.
 If it feels like it’s going to fall apart, gently press it together to compact the ball.
 We found it easiest to do this when it was resting on a table, turning the ball as though you’re doing pottery.

 5. Add the final layer of wet soil and moss.
-At this stage, you’re ball will be quite big and difficult to manage so we recommend keeping it on a flat surface.
+At this stage, you’re ball will be quite big and difficult to manage.
+So we recommend keeping it on a flat surface.
 We cut long strips of string (around 60cm) to start and tucked extra moss under the string as we wrapped it around the ball.
-Once we were happy with the moss coverage, we used the string on the spool to wrap the entire ball well, continuing to compact it as we worked.
+Once we were happy with the moss coverage, we used the string on the spool to wrap the entire ball well.
+Continue to compact it as you work.

 6. If you would like to hang the planter as we did, simply cut two long strips of string.
 Tie the centre of both strings together and place this knot under the bass of the moss ball.
 Position the strings at 12 o’clock, 3 o’clock, 6 o’clock and 9 o’clock.
 As you lift them up to a hanging position, tuck each string under one of the pieces wrapped around the ball to secure the holder in place.